-28. The constitution of a company shall be signed by one or more shareholders in the presence of a witness, who shall attest to the signing.
+- 28. (1) The constitution of a company shall be signed by one or more shareholders in the presence of a witness, who shall attest to the signing. - (2) A registered constitution is not chargeable to a stamp duty.

 Effect of company constitution